grnet/djnro/docs/installation/install.md

 This setting is used during the creation of activation keys for new users.
 For more information about this setting, refer to [the django-registration documentarion](https://django-registration.readthedocs.io/en/stable/activation-workflow.html#security-considerations).

-This setting is defined in the file `settings.py`.
-If you wish to overwrite this value, you can redefine the setting in `local_settings.py`.
-Changing this setting is not *strictly* necessary, as per the django-registration documentation.
-However, we **STRONGLY** recommend changing the default value.
+While `settings.py` provides a fallback value for this setting  and changing it is not *strictly* necessary, we *strongly* recommend overriding the value in `local_settings.py` to a locally generated value.
+The current version of the `local_settings.py.dist` template includes a place-holder for this value.

 To generate a random `REGISTRATION_SALT` value, you can use a utility such as *openssl*.
 A command such as `openssl rand -base64 24` is sufficient.